troglobit/smcroute/README.md

     $ make -j5
     $ sudo make install-strip

+### Integration with systemd

 For systemd integration you need to install `pkg-config`, which helps the SMCRoute build system figure out the systemd paths.
+When installed simply call `systemctl` to enable and start `smcrouted`:

+    $ sudo systemctl enable smcroute.service
+    $ sudo systemctl start smcroute.service

+Check that it started properly by inspecting the system log, or:

+    $ sudo systemctl status smcroute.service

+### Static Build

 Some people want to build statically, to do this with autoconf add the following `LDFLAGS=` *after* the configure script.
 You may also need to add `LIBS=...`, which will depend on your particular system:

     $ ./configure LDFLAGS="-static" ...

+### Building from GIT

 The `configure` script and the `Makefile.in` files are generated and not stored in GIT.
 So if you checkout the sources from GitHub you first